owncloud/ocis/docs/ocis/deployment/bridge.md

 - `--web-config-server https://cloud.example.com` is ownCloud url with webdav and ocs endpoints (oc10 or ocis)
 - `--oidc-authority https://192.168.1.100:9130` the openid connect issuing authority, in our case `oidc-idp`, running on port 9130
 - `--oidc-metadata-url https://192.168.1.100:9130/.well-known/openid-configuration` the openid connect configuration endpoint, typically the issuer host with `.well-known/openid-configuration`, but there are cases when another endpoint is used, e.g. ping identity provides multiple endpoints to separate domains
-- `--oidc-client-id ocis` the client id we will register later with `ocis-idp` in the `identifier-registration.yaml`
+- `--oidc-client-id ocis` the client id we will register later with `ocis-idp` in idp OIDC client settings

 ### Patch owncloud